 2. Register with the Dutch Business Register and Tax Administration

 New businesses must register with the Dutch Business Register at the Netherlands Chamber of Commerce (KVK).
-The KVK will pass on your details to the Dutch Tax and Customs Administration, who will issue you with a VAT identification number, to use for correspondence and invoices to your customers, and a VAT number, to use for your dealings with the Tax Administration.
-You will receive these numbers from the Tax and Customs Administration by post.
+The KVK will pass on your details to the Netherlands Tax Administration, who will issue you with a VAT identification number, to use for correspondence and invoices to your customers, and a VAT number, to use for your dealings with the Tax Administration.
+You will receive these numbers from the Tax Administration by post.
 Private limited companies and public limited companies have to register via a civil-law notary, who will take care of the registration at the Dutch Tax Administration on your behalf.

 3. Apply for a certificate of good conduct